 Praetor Arthur, leading one auxiliary unit of a hundred men, fought several skirmishes and a couple of pitched battles with invading immigrant groups.

-For thirty years his well trained and disciplined little force kept Britain south of the Wash relatively clear of invaders.
+For thirty years his well trained and disciplined little force kept Britain south of the Wash relatively clear of foreigners.
 Some years later he was referred to affectionately as "king" before old memories turned into romantic fable.

 The Saxons took over where the Romans left off.
 Britain continued just a before with a small ruling elite and a vast number of slaves.